antfu/vitest-package-exports/README.md

   - `package`: Import from package name directly, for example `import('vitest/config')`
   - `dist`: Import the module from the defined `exports` entry, for example `import('./dist/config.mjs')`
   - `src`: Import the module from the `src` directory (replace `dist` with `src`), for example `import('./src/config.ts')`
+    - This assume your codebase is structure as `src` -> `dist` with one-to-one mapping.
+If you have a custom build process, provide `resolveSourcePath` option to write your own mapping logic.
 4. For each entry, it will import the module at runtime to get the exports object.
 Essentially `Object.keys(await import(entry))` (so it's better to only use this in sandboxed environments like Vitest)
 5. Return the manifest of the exported APIs.

+## FAQ

+### Does this Requires Vitest?

+Actually not necessary, this utility does not directly depend on Vitest, but it's designed to work with Vitest.
+Internally it use dynamic `import()` to get the exports object, it would work best in Vitest as it will provide proper resolution of the import path, while also supporting your alias config if any.

+I named this under `vitest-` to give a clear expection.
+Feel free to use it in other context or even plain Node.js, but no guarantee from our side.
+Please do your own research.

 ## Sponsors